nyangweso-rodgers/programming-with-javascript/js-Fundamentals/js-Functions/js-functions-project/02-how-to-handle-asynchronous-operations/03-using-async-await/Readme.md

 - `async` makes a function return a **Promise**
   - The `async` keyword is for a function that is supposed to perform an asynchronous operation.
 It means the function may be taking a while before it finishes execution, returns a result, or throw an error.
 - `await` makes a function wait and handle a **Promise**
+  - The `await` tells the JavaScript engine to ensure that the execution is paused until the function completes execution and returns a **promise**.

 # `Async` Syntax